Home Business & Other LaTeX Cookbook - Second Edition

 • Warsaw

-Here, we used the \section and \subsection commands just like in a normal LaTeX document.
+As in a standard LaTeX document, we used the \section and \subsection commands.
 The heading is not directly printed.
 The sections and subsections are printed in the frame margin with the current position highlighted.

-To get a bulleted list, we used an itemize environment just as we would in a normal LaTeX document.
-The environments enumerate for numbered lists and description for descriptive lists also work in the beamer frames.
+We used an itemize environment as in a standard LaTeX document to get a bulleted list.
+The enumerate environment for numbered lists and description environment for descriptive lists also work in beamer frames.

-To highlight information, we used the so-called block environments.
-Besides the standard block environment, we can use the exampleblock and alertblock commands to get a different style or color.
+To highlight information, we used so-called block environments.
+Besides the standard block environment, we can use exampleblock and alertblock to get a different style or color.
 The chosen theme determines the appearance of those blocks.

-Now, you have the template and tools to create your presentation.
+Now, you have a template and tools to build up your presentation.

-• Use few sections, logically split in subsections; it is better to avoid subsubsections.
+• Use a few sections, logically split into subsections; it’s better to avoid sub-subsections

-• Use self-explanatory titles for sectioning and frames.
+• Use self-explaining titles for sectioning and frames

-• Consider avoiding numbering references; one rarely cares about a reference to theorem 2.6 during a talk.
+• Consider avoiding numbering things; one rarely cares about a reference to theorem 2.6 during a talk

-• Don't disrupt the reading flow with footnotes.
+• Don’t disrupt the reading flow by footnotes

-• Graphics, such as diagrams, help the audience with visualization.
+• Graphics, such as diagrams, help the auditory in visualizing

-• Slides should support your talk, not the other way round.
-Did you already bear with a presentation where the speaker just read aloud the text from the slides and used fancy transition effects?
-You can do it better.
+Slides should support your talk, not the other way around.
+Did you already bear up with a presentation where the speaker just read out aloud text from the slides and used fancy transition effects?
+You can do it better by focusing on well-crafted content.

 There’s more...

-The beamer package has unique capabilities and an extraordinary design.
-We will explore it in the following pages.
+The beamer class has unique capabilities and extraordinary design.
+We will explore it further.

 Using short titles and names